hyperledger/indy-node/docs/source/requests.md

 - `txnTime` (integer as POSIX timestamp):

     the time when transaction was written to the Ledger as POSIX timestamp

-- `endorser` (base58-encoded string, optional):
-    Identifier (DID) of an Endorser submitting a transaction on behalf of the original author (`identifier`) as base58-encoded string for 16 or 32 bit DID value.
-   If `endorser` is absent, then the author (`identifier`) plays the role of endorser and submits request by his own.
-   If `endorser` is present then the transaction must be multi-signed by the both author (`identifier`) and Endorser (`endorser`).

 - `state_proof` (dict):